 List of the commonly used

-<!DOCTYPE> Declaration for different version of HTML and XHTML:
+<!DOCTYPE> Declaration for a different version of HTML and XHTML:

 |HTML5||This version of HTML includes the easiest way of declaring the |